Voltstro-Studios/UnityVoltBuilder/README.md

 ## Supported Versions

-This tool was built and tested for Unity 2019.3 on Windows.
+This tool was built and tested for Unity 2019.4 on Windows.

 Other OSes should work; however, no testing has been done on them.

-Other editor version may not work either, but as long as Newtonsoft.Json works and those IO.Compression dlls are included, this tool *should* work.
+The only thing that will not work on other Oses is the 'Open Build Folder' button

 ## Modifying the tool for your project

-This tool is designed to be modfied, you can still use the default one if you want!
+This tool is designed to be modified, you can still use the default one if you want!

 Like I said before, the build tool is broken down into 3 sections using interfaces.
-You can modify what class the tool will use in `BuildTool.cs` under OnEnabled().
+You can change what class that implements the interface required.
+An example is included on how to do that in the package.
+You can import the sample by going to the package in the package manager, and importing the sample under the 'Samples' section.

 ## Using a custom config

 You may want to use a custom build config to save settings that you need in your build settings.
 For example, you might want to save if you want to copy the build or not.

-To use a custom build config, go to `ConfigManager.cs` and in NewConfig() change the BuildOptions to use your own class that implements `IBuildConfig`.
+You can change it via change the variable `ConfigManager.Config` to a class that implements `Config`.

 After that you can use `ConfigManager.GetBuildConfig(out T config)` to get a custom build config.
 E.G: